cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 Parameters:

 - `to`: - *list[ID]* - The destination.
 Same as the `pattern` parameter of the `get_receivers()` method, for actors and the environment.
 - `user_data`: *protobuf class instance* - The message to be sent.
-The protobuf class is specified as the `actor_classes:message:space` for the destination actor/environment in `cogment.yaml`.
+The class can be any protobuf class.
+It is the responsibility of the receiving actor or environment to manage the type received.

 Return: None